IlliaFrantsevskyi/obidaphoto/README.md

 # obidaphoto
-A portfolio website for a photographer Viktoriia Obidchenko (odidaphoto).
+A portfolio website for a photographer Viktoriia Obidchenko (obidaphoto).